DaijaStokes/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
-## Overview of the Pewlett-Hackar Analysis
+## Overview of the Pewlett-Hackard Analysis
 ## Results
 - Bulleted
 - List